2nd International Film Festival in New York

 Bangladesher Ridoy by Saiful Wadud Helal, Bangladesh, 30 mins

-Sahabag’s ganajagarana is the biggest documented peoples upraising in Bangladesh history.
-I took a part in this movement from my middle-class background.
+Sahabag’s ganajagarana is the biggest documented people uprising in Bangladesh’s history.
+I took part in this movement from my middle-class background.
 Looking through the Camera’s viewfinder, I tried to understand a country as old as me.
-Perhaps, trying to look for the dream of Bangladesh through the eyes of thousands of who came to Shahbag with a hope.
+Perhaps, trying to look for the dream of Bangladesh through the eyes of thousands who came to Shahbag with hope.
 Can it be possible to find that dream Bangladesh standing on the footpath of Shahbag?

 Untitled by Peal Chowdhury, USA, 10 mins

-‘Untitled’ is a short firm about an ordinary boy whose life was filled With happiness at first.
-But with the company of bad friends he got addicted to drugs and his life took an U-turn…He lost his loved ones and involved in crimes.
-Thus he saw his life crumbling in front of his eyes.
+‘Untitled’ is a short story about an ordinary boy whose life was filled with happiness at first.
+But with the company of bad friends, he got addicted to drugs, and his life took a U-turn…He lost his loved ones and was involved in crimes.
+Thus, he saw his life crumbling in front of his eyes.

 The Last Rites by Yasmin Kabir, Bangladesh, 20 mins

-‘The Last Rites’, a silent film by Yasmine Kabir, depicts the ship breaking yards of Chittagong, Bangladesh – a final destination for ships that are too old to ply the oceans any longer.
+‘The Last Rites,’ a silent film by Yasmine Kabir, depicts the ship-breaking yards of Chittagong, Bangladesh – a final destination for ships too old to ply the oceans any longer.
 Every year, hundreds of ships are sent to yards in Bangladesh.
-And every year, thousands of people come to these yards in search of jobs.
+And every year, thousands of people come to these yards searching for jobs.
 Risking their lives to save themselves from hunger, they breathe in asbestos dust and toxic waste.
 The elemental struggle between man and metal figures throughout the film, as men carry the weight of steel ropes over their shoulders, pull huge parts of the vessels inland, and bear great metal plates.
 ‘The Last Rites’ is an allegorical portrayal of the agony of hard labor.

 Artist of a Changing World by Anindo Atik, Bangladesh, 30 mins

-The film tells the story of a freedom fighter and a committed war photographer Abdul Hamid Raihan.
-He and his camera captured and preserved the memories of the glorious war of independence in 1971.
-Abdul Hamid Raihan, a freelance photographer from Kushtia, begun his historical photographic journey when Bangladesh was going through its political transformation.
+The film tells the story of a freedom fighter and a committed war photographer, Abdul Hamid Raihan.
+He and his camera captured and preserved the memories of the glorious War of Independence in 1971.
+Abdul Hamid Raihan, a freelance photographer from Kushtia, began his historical photographic journey when Bangladesh underwent political transformation.
 His love for photography started purely out of curiosity at a very young age.
 His hobby turned him into a serious photographer during the liberation of Bangladesh.
-His camera became a weapon of great significance – documenting Bengali life, atrocities committed by occupation army and aftermath of a bloody war.
+His camera became a weapon of great significance – documenting Bengali life, atrocities committed by the occupation army, and the aftermath of a bloody war.

 With you Without you by Mansee Kong, Sri Lanka, 90 mins

 When lonely wife, tortured pawnbroker Sarathsiri meets and marries the beautiful, enigmatic Selvi, he thinks he has finally found a way to put his past behind him.
-But a chance visit from an old friend opens up wounds that threaten to tear open the barely healing fabric of a mutilated nation coming to grips with the unspeakable cost of a third year civil war.
-Will love help them cross the bridge?
+But a chance visit from an old friend opens up wounds that threaten to tear open the barely healing fabric of a mutilated nation coming to grips with the unspeakable cost of a third-year civil war.
+Would you love to help them cross the bridge?
 Or will the past continue to color the present?